msharma2018/soilmoisture/README.md

 project will run at localhost:8800

+NOTE: Project automatically connects to the MYSQL database which displays plants data on the local host.

 For Raspberry pi:

 Raspberry pi runs the python code which is also exsiting as a separate file in the git repository with name PYTH.PY